Bill Cosby sexual assault cases: Broadcast networks cancel shows

 On November 18, 2014, Netflix postponed a Cosby stand-up comedy special after accusations surfaced that Cosby sexually assaulted Janice Dickinson in 1982.

 Reruns of The Cosby Show and other shows associated with Cosby were cancelled.
 On November 19, 2014, TV Land and NBC ended their relationships with Cosby: TV Land announced that it was pulling reruns from its schedule and removing clips of the show from its website, while NBC scrapped its plans to develop a brand new sitcom starring Cosby.
 In December 2014, the Magic Johnson-owned Aspire removed the two series I Spy and The Bill Cosby Show from its lineup.
 In July 2015, broadcast network Bounce TV pulled reruns, and BET's Centric (another Viacom unit) ceased airing reruns.
 The show still is available on Hulu Plus.
 Although the series returned to Bounce TV in December 2016, the series was pulled from the network again in April 2018 following Cosby's guilty verdict.
-The Nick Jr. Channel also pulled reruns of Little Bill from its schedule following allegations in 2014.
 Bounce TV removed Fat Albert and the Cosby Kids twice in 2015 and 2018, respectively, and is subsequently unavailable in reruns.